 Combine joyful entertainment, witty dialogue and a somewhat educational story, with another Roald Dahl success.
 The tail of Mathilda, the clever girl with the magical powers, is truly charming and heart-warming.
 The children will love the show for sure and so will you, even if you leave the little ones at home.

 The theatre scene is truly a central part of London’s culture and you’ll not regret spending at least one night in the audience.
 Hopefully this guide made it a bit easier to navigate through the jungle of West End shows.
-Book at the Radisson Blu Portman Hotel, London and stay at the heart of the West End.
+Book at the Radisson Blu Edwardian Berkshire Hotel and stay at the heart of the West End.